RJonMshka/CS474Homework1/README.md

 ---

 ### Introduction
-Set Theory DSL is a Domain Specific Language created to perform simple operations on Sets.
+Set Theory DSL is a Domain Specific Language created to create classes, objects and perform simple operations on Sets.
 It is build on top of Scala 3.
 Set operations like Union, Intersection, Set Difference, Symmetric Set Difference and Cartesian are implemented with the help of expression.
 Other operations like Inserting and deleting items are also implemented.
 Language specific operations like assigning the values to variables, fetching those variables, macros and their evaluation and scopes (both named and anonymous scopes) are also implemented.
-Other than that you can also, equate expression and check whether a particular value is in the set or not.
+Classes, Object are also allowed to create.
+Classes can inherit other classes and single class inheritance is supported.
+There is also the support of Nested Classes.
+Operations on Sets can be performed with the help of this DSL's capabilities to enable object-oriented programming.
+Other important features like Dynamic Dispatch and access modiifers are also supported.

 ---